jonaslwq/Sports-Store-Market-Bundling-Study/README.md

 3. Underperforming products can be bundled with popular ones to boost sales and attract more customers.

 **Readme Summary:**
-The Market Basket Analysis at Decathalon uses a recommendation system, customer segmentation, and analysis of underperforming products to introduce effective bundle deals.
+The Market Basket Analysis uses a recommendation system, customer segmentation, and analysis of underperforming products to introduce effective bundle deals.
 A/B testing is conducted to evaluate the impact of the deals on average turnover.
 The analysis provides valuable insights for personalized marketing, customer targeting, and boosting sales of underperforming products.